 Finally, every kid looks forward to making the first snowman of the year.
 If the wait seems intolerable, make snowman soaps instead.
 You don’t need any snow on the ground to do it!

-Well, how did your soap of the month turn out?
+Well, how did your easy homemade soap of the month turn out?
 Share your pictures, tips, tricks, etc. in the comments below!